 JOHN PIGOTT JUNIOR MARRIES HIS COUSIN'S DAUGHTER.

-John PIGOTT Junior and Elizabeth MAGUIRE were married in the Parish Church of Saint Peter, City of Dublin, on 18 June 1824, by Rev Robert MAGUIRE (Elizabeth's first cousin), and witnessed by E. PERROT of College Green, Charles KELLY (John's future brother-in-law) of Georges Street, and William KELLY.
+John PIGOTT Junior and Elizabeth MAGUIRE were married by Consistorial License, in the Parish Church of Saint Peter, City of Dublin, on 18 June 1824, by Rev Robert MAGUIRE (Elizabeth's first cousin), and witnessed by E. PERROTT of College Green, Charles KELLY (John's future brother-in-law) of Georges Street, and William KELLY [Parish Register, Representative Church Body Library, Dublin].

 Notice of the marriage was published in the Dublin Evening Mail of Friday 18 June: